 8.7.2 Each power turbine shall be provided with an overspeed device (on rotation speed) directly connected to the turbine shaft.
-The oil switch receiving the impulse from the propeller directly driven by the turbine shaft may be used as an overspeed device, but it shall operate so that racing the turbine above the specified "maximum permissible" speed is not allowed.
+The overspeed device and the actuators of protection system shall have high speed and shall not allow the acceleration of the turbine above the specified "maximum permissible" speed.